4dsystems/ViSi-Genie-Particle-Library/README.md

 ## Example Sketch

-Inside the library are 3 example sketches, to assist with getting started using this library.
+Inside the library are multiple example sketches, to assist with getting started using this library.
 Inside is also a ViSi-Genie Workshop4 project, which can be used on a range of 4D Systems displays (designed on a uLCD-32PTU however can be changed via Workshop4 menu).
 It illustrates how to use some of the commands in the library include Read Object, Write Object, Reported Messages, Write Contrast and Write String.

 ## Tested with